University of Colombo

 The University of Colombo (informally Colombo University or UoC) is a public research university located primarily in Colombo, Sri Lanka.
 It is the oldest institution of modern higher education in Sri Lanka.
-Specialised in the fields of natural, social, and applied sciences as well as mathematics, computer sciences, and law.
+It specializes in the fields of Natural, Social, Applied, Formal, and Computer Sciences as well as Fine Arts, Law and Technology.
 It is ranked among the top 10 universities in South Asia.

-The University of Colombo was founded in 1921 as University College Colombo, affiliated to the University of London.
+The University of Colombo was founded in 1921 as University College Colombo, affiliated with the University of London.
 Degrees were issued to its students from 1923 onwards.
 The university traces its roots to 1870 when the Ceylon Medical School was established.
 UoC has produced notable alumni in the fields of science, law, economics, business, literature, and politics.

 Overview

 The university is a state university, with most of its funding coming from the central government via the University Grants Commission (UGC).
 Therefore, as with all other state universities in Sri Lanka, the UGC recommends its vice-chancellor for appointment by the President of Sri Lanka and makes appointments of its administrative staff.
 Its motto is "Buddhih Sarvatra Bhrajate", which means "Wisdom shines forth everywhere" in Sanskrit.

-With a student population of over 11,000, the university is made up of seven faculties with 43 academic departments and eight other institutions.
+With a student population of over 11,000, the university is made up of ten faculties with 65 academic departments and eight institutions.
 Most faculties offer both undergraduate and postgraduate degrees, with some offering courses for external students and distance-learning programs.

 Location

 The university occupies an estate of 50 acre in the heart of the city of Colombo known as Cinnamon Gardens.
 The administrative center of the university is the College House, which houses the office of the vice-chancellor.
 Its period architecture is a city landmark.

-The College House, the Faculty of Graduate Studies (FGS) and the Institute of Biochemistry, Molecular Biology and Biotechnology (IBMBB) are located along Kumarathunga Munidasa Mawatha (formally Thurstan Road) between Queens Road and the India House.
+The College House, the Faculty of Graduate Studies (FGS) and the Institute of Biochemistry, Molecular Biology and Biotechnology (IBMBB) are located along Kumarathunga Munidasa Mawatha (formerly Thurstan Road) between Queens Road and the India House.
 Situated between the Thurstan Road and Reed Avenue is the iconic Old Royal College Building, King George Hall, New Arts Theatre, sports ground along with the buildings of the science faculty and the University of Colombo School of Computing (UCSC).
-On the other side of the Reed Avenue is the university library flanked by the arts and law faculty buildings along with the gymnasium.
+On the other side of Reed Avenue is the university library flanked by the arts and law faculty buildings along with the gymnasium.

 The estate includes several properties outside Cinnamon Gardens, such as the Faculty of Medicine which is located at Kynsey Road opposite the Colombo General Hospital in close proximity to the Postgraduate Institute of Medicine located at Norris Canal Road.
 The Institute of Indigenous Medicine is located in the suburbs of Colombo in Nawala.
 In addition, there are several properties outside Colombo, including the Sri Palee Campus in Wewala, Horana and the Institute of Agro Technology and Rural Science in Hambantota.